kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 ## Implementation History

 - 2021-10-31 Initial Draft
+- 2021-11-17 Broader descriptions of required work for each SLSA level

 <!--
 Major milestones in the lifecycle of a KEP should be tracked in this section.